 Belkin BoostUp 10W Charging Stand

-Available in black and white, Belkin's 10W charging stand is actually the charger we use every day with our iPhone 11 - it's a reliable charger with a long 1.5-metre lead that stretches across a desk easily.
+Available in black and white, Belkin's 10W charging stand is actually the charger we use every day - it's a reliable charger.
 Not to your taste?
-Check out Belkin's more standard-looking wireless charging pad below.
+Check out Belkin's more standard-looking wireless charging pad.
 There's a three-year warranty, too.

 Moshi Lounge Q